 The federal government mandates that students who withdraw from all classes may only keep the Title IV (federal) grant and loan assistance they have earned up to the time of withdrawal.
 Funds disbursed in excess of the earned amount must be returned by MIT and/or the student to the federal government.
-Student Financial Services (SFS) provides details on this repayment policy.
+Learn more about our repayment policy.

 Both federal and institutional financial aid may be reduced for a student registered less than full time and/or charged less than full tuition.
 These financial aid adjustments continue until the “census date” (typically the end of the add/drop period), at which point a student’s registration status is locked for financial aid purposes.
 Adjustments may still occur after census date in the case of a withdrawal or in special cases where tuition is adjusted late.

 MIT is the largest source of financial aid to its students.
 Students also receive financial aid from federal, state and private sources.

 All aid awarded by MIT to undergraduates is based on need and meets the full need.
 Lear more about what types of scholarships, grants, loans and jobs available in the Types of Aid section of our site.

 Financial aid for graduate students is, in large part, provided by individual departments.
 The amount of aid graduate students receive varies significantly.
 Financial support includes fellowships, traineeships, teaching and research assistantships.
 Most forms of support are granted for merit, while others are granted for some combination of merit and need.
 Graduate students are also eligible for need and non-need based loans.
 The Office of the Dean for Graduate Education has information on graduate fellowships, traineeships, and teaching and research assistantships and SFS has information on loans.